 (Note that all sub-folders inside the example folder ‘client proposal’ are navigable)

-If the user has the ability to upload to the shared folder, the shared item will have a coloured banner at the top to show it is a submission.
+If the user has the ability to upload to the shared folder, the shared item will have a coloured banner at the top to show it is a submission folder.
 To upload the user can drag files into the browser or use the Upload button (top right)

 Resetting Users Passwords